 Academic Advisement - The process by which students learn about courses required for their major and graduation requirements.
-Students are encourages to develop a strong relationship with the Faculty Advisor, Special Program Counselor, or Academic Advisor to receive information and guidance on their choice of major, selected courses and academic progress throughout the year.
+Students are encouraged to develop a strong relationship with the Advisor, Special Program Counselor, or Academic Advisor to receive information and guidance on their choice of major, selected courses and academic progress throughout the year.

 - To increase or decrease one’s course load during a specific period of time.
 Please refer to the academic calendar for dates.